Advanced Manufacturing, Engineering Services, & Software Development/IT

 Dick Tiano is a Senior Program Manager with Advanced Technology International (ATI) in Summerville, SC.
 Mr. Tiano has over five decades of manufacturing experience in numerous industry disciplines.
-For the past 30 years he has been actively involved with many DoD industrial base projects related to the use of technical data as it is evolves from 2D to 3D.
-Most recently his project involvement has been related to working with the Defense Logistics Agency (DLA) as they prepare for integrated use of the newer technical data formats such as 3D PDF, JT and HTML5 that will be provided by the various DoD services for use in the cataloging, provisioning and sustainment processes.
+For the past 30 years, he has been actively involved with many DoD industrial base projects related to the use of technical data as it evolves from 2D to 3D.
+Most recently his project involvement has been related to working with the Defense Logistics Agency (DLA) as they prepare for the integrated use of the newer technical data formats such as 3D PDF, JT, and HTML5 that will be provided by the various DoD services for use in the cataloging, provisioning and sustainment processes.
 Mr. Tiano also provides technical input for many Office of Naval Research –Manufacturing Technology Program (Navy ManTech) projects executed by the Naval Shipbuilding and Advanced Manufacturing Center (NSAM) program, managed by ATI.

 Paul Gibson – Blackbaud